 - Windows and doors stay closed, limiting air exchange.

-More Time Indoors = More Exposure
+More Time Indoors Means More Exposure

-❗ The EPA estimates that radon exposure causes over 21,000 lung cancer deaths annually in the U.S.
+The U.S. Environmental Protection Agency estimates that radon exposure causes over 21,000 lung cancer deaths annually in the U.S. It is the second leading cause of lung cancer after smoking.

 - Indoor air is more stagnant